 Like my son, you’re probably wondering why I would want to modify something that is already practically perfect.
 After trying to explain to my son without using these words he said, “Oh, you want to make them healthier.”
 Yes.
 I do.
 I don’t want to ruin them, but Roben’s recipe uses only starch as the flour.
-So today to tried one simple modification.
+So today I tried one simple modification.
 I substituted sorghum flour for the potato starch.

-- 2 Tb. butter
+- 2 Tablespoons butter

-- 1/4 c. sugar
+- ¼ cup sugar

-- 2/3 c. milk, warm
+- ⅔ cup milk, warm

 - 1 egg